 Career Outcomes: Work in Electrical Engineering and other related areas such as applied mathematics, teaching, management, finance, and applied science.

-The qualification enables students to gain a scientific understanding of electrical phenomena to formulate and solve problems in telecommunications, monitoring and automation, digital computing, and energy distribution and an ability to construct lab experiments and simulations.
+Students gain a scientific understanding of electrical phenomena to formulate and solve problems in telecommunications, monitoring and automation, digital computing, and energy distribution and an ability to construct lab experiments and simulations.

 How Much Does It Cost To Study To Be An Electrical Engineer?